Trump's planned state visit to UK delayed until next year: U.S. official

-WASHINGTON U.S. President Donald Trump's state visit to the United Kingdom, initially planned for this year, will be delayed until next year, a senior U.S. administration official said on Tuesday.
+WASHINGTON (Reuters) - U.S. President Donald Trump's state visit to the United Kingdom, initially planned for this year, will be delayed until next year, a senior U.S. administration official said on Tuesday.

 British Prime Minister Theresa May had invited Trump to London when she visited the White House soon after Trump took office on Jan.
 20.